Public Theology: Leadership, Culture, and the Gospel

 Instructor

 Jeff Hoffmeyer is a pastor and theologian living in Boulder, Colorado.
-He is currently serving as VP for Advancement for the Denver Institute for Faith and Work.
-He has led small, medium, and large churches, including, most recently, La Cañada Presbyterian Church.
-Jeff earned his PhD in Systematic and Philosophical Theology from the Graduate Theological Union; his dissertation was on the doctrine of atonement as constructed by the Catholic 20th-century theologian Hans Urs von Balthasar.
+He is currently serving as VP for Advancement and Theologian-in-Residence for Denver Institute for Faith and Work.
+He has led small, medium, and large churches in both Colorado and California.
+Jeff earned his PhD in Systematic and Philosophical Theology from the Graduate Theological Union; his dissertation was on the doctrine of atonement as constructed by the Catholic twentieth-century theologian Hans Urs von Balthasar.
 He and his wife, Heather, an OB/GYN physician, have two children.
 Jeff loves all things true, good, and beautiful, including the church, fly fishing, craft cocktails, Bruce Springsteen, and Wendell Berry.
-To learn more, visit jeffhoffmeyer.com.
+His podcast, Teach Us to Pray, explores the convergence of Scripture, prayer, and culture.

 Learn More and Connect with an Admissions Counselor